CCExtractor/website/content/public/gsoc/2022/beacon.md

 ---

 **Mentors**
+Primary mentor: Techno-Disaster (td on slack) Secondary mentor: Carlos (carlos.fernandez on slack)

-Mentor for the Back-end: aadibajpai (who started the project as a student during GSoC 2021)
+Emergency Mentor for the Back-end: aadibajpai (who started the project as a student during GSoC 2021)
-Mentor for the Front-end:  Nishtha Bodani (who started the project as a student during GSoC 2021)
+Emergency Mentor for the Front-end:  Nishtha Bodani (who started the project as a student during GSoC 2021)

+aadibajpai and Nishtha expect to be busy during the summer (interships! our students do well!) but they are still around and can be contacted for emergencies.
+No promises on turn around time though.

 **Time estimation**
-175 hours for the backend
+175 hours
-350 hours for the frontend, which could become 2 separate 175 hours projects since there's a number of parallelizable tasks.

 ### Project Brief